511 Bathurst

 A map of the 511 Bathurst route along with connecting services.

 The 511 Bathurst is a Toronto streetcar route operated by the Toronto Transit Commission in Ontario, Canada.
+Before 1980, it carried no number, only a route name.

 Route

-The 511 Bathurst operates between Bathurst station and Exhibition Loop north–south along Bathurst Street in mixed traffic, and east–west along Fleet Street in a dedicated streetcar right-of-way shared with route 509 Harbourfront.
+The 511 Bathurst operates between Bathurst station and Exhibition Loop north–south along Bathurst Street, using painted transit-only lanes, and east–west along Fleet Street in a dedicated streetcar right-of-way shared with route 509 Harbourfront.

 Late at night, the 511 Bathurst is replaced by the 307 Bathurst Blue Night bus, which also includes the route of the 7 Bathurst bus route, operating from Exhibition Loop to the city limits at Steeles Avenue.

 Route 511 was once primarily operated with shorter CLRVs.
 However, during special events at Exhibition Place, such as the Canadian National Exhibition (CNE), additional service was provided using larger ALRVs and, since 2015, Flexity Outlook streetcars.